MukhlasAdib/IEQ_monitor_IoT_GCP/Test1/README.md

 *These codes are made based on Python 3.7*

 *These codes have been tested for 24 hours operation.
-The resulting log files and SQL data for this test can be seen inside `test results/20201107_24hrs`*
+The resulting log files and SQL data for this test can be seen inside `testresults/20201107_24hrs`*

 *When we say 'device', it means a device that collects the data directly from sensors just like a microprocessor.
 However, a gateway device like raspberry pi also can be used to collect data.
 In this case, the raspberry pi will also act as 'device'.*